Generalized Schur limit, modular differential equations and quantum monodromy traces: Introduction and summary

 where $\mathfrak{r}$ denotes the \textit{rank} of the theory\footnote{rank is defined as the complex dimension of the Coulomb branch.
 For Lagrangian theories, this coincides with the rank of the gauge group.} and $\mathbb{Z}_{\leq 1}$ denotes integers less than $1$.
 From the low rank examples, it appears that $\alpha^*$ is the least negative value of $\alpha$ for which the trace of $M(q)^{-\alpha}$ does not give rise to a convergent $q$-series.
 At this value of $\alpha$, $\hat{\mathcal{Z}}$ either diverges or gives a $q$-series with that does not seem to be the vacuum character of any known CFT.

 The two sides of equation \eqref{eq:gsiandtm} seem to connect two different quantities.
 The moduli space of vacua of 4d $\mathcal{N}=2$ SCFTs has two distinct branches: the Higgs branch and the Coulomb branch.
 The left hand side is a quantity related to the Higgs branch.
 This is because the Schur operators contain Higgs branch operators as a subset and do not contain Coulomb branch operators.
-The right hand side is a wall crossing invariant defined using the data of BPS states on the Coulomb branch of the theory. \cite{Cordova:2015nma} observed that in a large class of theories, the Schur index is to equal $(q;q)^{2\mathfrak{r}}\Tr M(q)^{-1}$, thus hinting at a relation between the two seemingly distinct branches (see also \cite{Cordova:2016uwk, Cordova:2017ohl, Cordova:2017mhb,Cecotti:2010fi,Kaidi:2022sng,Buican:2024jjl,Fredrickson:2017yka,Pan:2024hcz,Deb:2025cqr,Li:2025nhc} ).
+The right hand side is a wall crossing invariant defined using the data of BPS states on the Coulomb branch of the theory. \cite{Cordova:2015nma} observed that in a large class of theories, the Schur index is to equal $(q;q)^{2\mathfrak{r}}\Tr M(q)^{-1}$, thus hinting at a relation between the two seemingly distinct branches (see also \cite{Cordova:2016uwk, Cordova:2017ohl, Cordova:2017mhb,Cecotti:2010fi,Kaidi:2022sng,Buican:2024jjl,Fredrickson:2017yka,Pan:2024hcz,Deb:2025cqr,Li:2025nhc,Buican:2015hsa} ).
 Therefore the equality \eqref{eq:gsiandtm} seems to hint at a generalization of the correspondence of \cite{Cordova:2015nma} .
 As a naive check of equation \eqref{eq:gsiandtm}, note that the conjectured central charge of the 4d SCFT obtained in the generalized Schur limit of \cite{Deb:2025ypl} matches that of the central charge conjectured in \cite{Kim:2024dxu} with the identification $\alpha=-N$

 In order to check equation \eqref{eq:gsiandtm}, we need to compute the generalized Schur limit for negative values of $\alpha$.
-We will restrict ourselves to $(A_1,G)$ type theories, with $G=A_n,D_n$ , whose index is available as a contour integral obtained from deforming a $\mathcal{N}=1$ Lagrangian theory \cite{Maruyoshi:2016tqk, Maruyoshi:2016aim, Agarwal:2016pjo}.
+We will restrict ourselves to $(A_1,G)$ type theories, with $G=A_n,D_n$ , whose index is available as a contour integral obtained from deforming a $\mathcal{N}=1$ Lagrangian theory \cite{Maruyoshi:2016tqk, Maruyoshi:2016aim, Agarwal:2016pjo} \footnote{The indices of such theories were also obtained using other techniques.
+See for example \cite{Buican:2015ina,Buican:2017uka}. }.
 The generalized Schur limit for these Argyres-Douglas theories turns out to be equal to the generalized Schur limit of some $\mathcal{N}=2$ SQCD by a rescaling of $\alpha$ by some number $\xi$ \textit{i.e.}

 where the subscripts in $\alpha$ denote the two theories.
 For example, for the Argyres-Douglas theories $(A_1,A_2)$, $(A_1,A_3)$ and $(A_1,D_4)$ belonging to the rank-one Deligne-Cvitanovi\'c (DC) series, the corresponding SQCD is $SU(2)$ with four flavors and $\xi=h^\vee/6$.
 Here $h^\vee$ denotes the dual-Coxeter number of the flavor symmetry of the Argyres-Douglas theory.